nelsonroque/contextlab_intro_datascience/README.md

-# Context Lab: Introduction to Reproducible Science
+# Introduction to Reproducible Science

+Author: Nelson Roque, PhD [nelson.roque@ucf.edu](nelson.roque@ucf.edu) Director of the Context Lab at University of Central Florida

 ## Mission
 Make available a set of open-source materials to learn how to engage in reproducible science, leveraging code-based techniques.